-As regards the other specific activities carried out in 2018, the following is noted in particular:
+As regards the specific activities carried out in 2019, the following is noted in particular:

-- the monitoring over the implementation of the Code of Ethics and the social and environmental responsibility principles; - the analysis of the periodic reports issued by the corporate control functions; - the update on the integration process of the former Venetian Banks, with special reference to compliance and anti-money laundering profiles; - the analysis of the update of the Guidelines for combating money laundering and the financing of terrorism and for managing embargoes; - the monitoring on the progress of the afore-mentioned ENIF Project, launched with a view to the overall review and strengthening of anti-money laundering safeguards and embargoes at Group level: - investigations into alleged irregularities perpetrated by employees.
+- the monitoring over the implementation of the Code of Ethics and the social and environmental responsibility principles; - the analysis of the periodic reports issued by the corporate control functions; - the analysis of the updated Guidelines for combating money laundering and the financing of terrorism and for managing embargoes; - the insight gained into Cyber Crime matters, with special emphasis on existing controls and future regulatory and organisational changes; - the monitoring on the progress of the ENIF Project, launched with a view to the overall review and strengthening of anti-money laundering safeguards and embargoes at Group level; - the insight gained into alleged irregularities perpetrated by employees.

 With reference to the value of the Model, Intesa Sanpaolo pushed ahead with the roll-out of the internal communication and staff training plan to facilitate the dissemination of the provisions of the Decree and of the Organisation Model adopted, so that awareness of the subject and observance of the related rules become an integral part of the professional portfolio of each employee.
-In particular, the Body agreed on the expedience of further reinforcement, within the Model, of the compulsory nature of 231 training by establishing specific training activities for international branch personnel.
+In particular, the Body agreed on the expedience of further reinforcement, within the Model, of the compulsory nature of 231 training by establishing special training activities for international branch personnel.